May 27, 2021

-While you may need to pay a data vendor to find a candidate’s email address, the cost per email address is often under $1.
-Seeing that you usually send multiple email touchpoints per candidate, each outbound message is just cents compared to InMail, which is a hefty $4 to $7 per message (depending on your subscription).
+While you may need to pay a data vendor to find a candidate’s email address, the cost per email address is often under a dollar.
+To send multiple email touchpoints per candidate, each outbound message is just cents compared to InMail, which is a hefty $4 to $7 per message, depending on your subscription.

 Unlike LinkedIn, most people check their email inboxes multiple times a day, regardless of whether they are an active or passive candidate.
 The odds of your outbound email being viewed and responded to increase exponentially via email, when compared to a cluttered InMail inbox that is opened sparingly.

 Most people have spam filters in place, or a promotions tab for their personal email, so their inbox isn’t cluttered with distracting promotional emails.
 This is a feature LinkedIn doesn’t have, making recruiting emails more visible, with higher open rates, via email.

 According to research done by Stack Overflow, 64% of developers prefer personal emails for recruiting outreach, versus just 4% who prefer being contacted through social media.

 With email, you own the contact information and communication channel directly.
 Say the initial role you reached out to a candidate for doesn’t work out for them.
 A few months later, if another role they’re perfect for opens up, you have their email for a quick connection, and can even maintain a relationship with them in the meantime to keep them warm.
 Email allows for affordable and effective re-engagement and long-term relationships with candidates.